Merge with or take over a co-operative

 If you want a new name, new rules or both, you must give the proposed name as well as two alternative names.

-After you lodge an application
+After you lodge a disclosure statement

 All the co-operatives involved in the merger or takeover must have special resolutions passed by their members - that is, three-quarters of the votes received are in favour of the merger or takeover.
 You can notify your members of a special resolution by special postal ballot.
 For more information, go to Holding a postal ballot - Wind up a co-operative.